Talus bone

-The talus (/'teil@s/; Latin for ankle or ankle bone), talus bone, astragalus (/@'straeg@l@s/), or ankle bone is one of the group of foot bones known as the tarsus.
+The talus (/'teil@s/; Latin for ankle or ankle bone; : tali), talus bone, astragalus (/@'straeg@l@s/), or ankle bone is one of the group of foot bones known as the tarsus.
 The tarsus forms the lower part of the ankle joint.
 It transmits the entire weight of the body from the lower legs to the foot.

 The talus has joints with the two bones of the lower leg, the tibia and thinner fibula.
 These leg bones have two prominences (the lateral and medial malleoli) that articulate with the talus.
 At the foot end, within the tarsus, the talus articulates with the calcaneus (heel bone) below, and with the curved navicular bone in front; together, these foot articulations form the ball-and-socket-shaped talocalcaneonavicular joint.

 The talus is the second largest of the tarsal bones; it is also one of the bones in the human body with the highest percentage of its surface area covered by articular cartilage.
 It is also unusual in that it has a retrograde blood supply, i.e. arterial blood enters the bone at the distal end.

 In humans, no muscles attach to the talus, unlike most bones, and its position therefore depends on the position of the neighbouring bones.